Your Tax Filing Options and the Cost to File Taxes

 Time you’ll spend: Usually <2 hours

 Good option for: Any situation, but best for complicated tax returns, or people who are really nervous about tax filing

 Did you have multiple types of income, own a home, incur high medical costs, have tons of deductions, experience a major life change, manage an inventory, or have any tax filing situation that requires extensive bookkeeping throughout the year?
 These tax filing situations usually indicate you’ll need to file a few extra forms along with your typical Form 1040, making your tax return a bit more complicated!

-If you know you have a complicated tax return and are willing to spend a little extra for a tax preparer or CPA, then it’s probably worth out for a licensed tax preparer.
+If you know you have a complicated tax return and are willing to spend a little extra for a tax preparer or CPA, then it’s probably worth it to pay for a tax preparer.
 You’ll also get some peace of mind knowing that a professional is helping you out, not to mention some extra time back that you would’ve spent filing your taxes on your own.

 Good option for: Easy or moderately complex returns, or people who like managing their own finances

 Even if you’ve never filed your taxes on your own before, a tax filing software can almost always walk you through your tax return in a way that makes the entire process much easier than you’d think.
 All you’ll have to do is answer a series of “interview” questions about your tax filing situation.

 If the questions like the ones below seem manageable to you, then you’re probably well-equipped to handle tax filing on your own.